 So, yes there’s more to see at toadstool hoodoos other than the mushroom shaped rocks!

-If you’re already in the area, allow and hour or two for hiking to toadstool hoodoos.
+If you’re already in the area, allow an hour or two for hiking to toadstool hoodoos.
 Timing it for sunset would be even better.

-We have to admit we almost skipped toadstool hoodoos hike after spending most of the day photographing The Wave nearby.
+We have to admit we almost skipped toadstool hoodoos hike after spending most of the day photographing The Wave.

 Once we saw that very first toadstool hoodoo on the cliff, we both looked at each other and said “yes, we are very happy we chose this hike.”